 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

-When you aren't hooked up to shore power and don't have the ability to run your air conditioning, you generally have one way to move air through your rig.
+When you aren't hooked up to shore power and can't run your air conditioning, there's one superior way to move air through your rig:

 An RV roof vent fan.

 RV roof fans help to keep moisture, smells, and heat out of your vehicle.
-RV fans can also somewhat replace the need for air conditioning.
+They can also somewhat replace air conditioning.
+(Keeping an RV cool in extreme heat.)

-Keeping moisture out with a camper roof vent fan is especially helpful in colder climates where condensation can become a problem in such a tiny area.
+Keeping moisture out with a camper roof vent fan is especially helpful in colder climate.
+Condensation can become a problem in such a tiny area.

 Keeping a window open while your RV fan is on will also help get air moving around in your small space.

-If your camper roof vent doesn’t come equipped with an RV fan, or it came with a ‘stock’ OEM fan, you may want to add a fan or replace your existing loud, annoying RV fan that doesn't move much air.
+If your camper roof vent doesn’t come equipped with an RV fan, or it came with a ‘stock’ OEM fan, do yourself a favor and replace it.